Vegan Yule Log

 For the chocolate ganache

-Very finely chop 300g of vegan dark chocolate.
+Very finely chop 300g of dairy-free semi-sweet chocolate.
 Add it to a glass bowl with 120ml of soy milk.

 It’s important that you chop the chocolate finely otherwise it will burn.